Buying Real Estate in Playa del Carmen and All Riviera Maya, Mexico.

 Banks charge around $2500 USD to set up the initial trust - which involves establishing the trust and writing the trust agreement.
 Then, a percentage of the value of the property is added on.
 As well, a small annual fee is charged by the bank to covers its services as trustee.

 Within the trust deed, the current owner of the Mexican property acts as the settlor and conveys the title of the property to the trustee who will then hold the title for the life of the trust - 50 years, renewable in an indefinite amount of 50-year periods.

 The trust may be transferred or sold like any interest in real estate.
 If the property in Mexico is sold to another foreigner, the Secretary Foreign Relations in Mexico must, by law, issue a new trust permit to the buyer.
 If the property in Mexico is sold to a Mexican national, the trust can be dissolved.

-Buying real estate in Mexico is very similar to how one would buy property in the U.S. Lawyers, real estate agents, notary publics and banks all play a part in the buying process.
+Buying real estate in Riviera Maya is very similar to how one would buy property in the U.S. Lawyers, real estate agents, notary publics and banks all play a part in the buying process.